Use code SAVE20 for 20% off everything!

 Place a second piece of clear contact paper STICKY SIDE DOWN on top of all those tissue paper pieces.
 This essentially makes a “tissue paper sandwich”.
 Students can trim excess contact paper from the edges of their creation.

-A completed red, white, and blue “stained glass” window decoration!
+And there you have it… a completed red, white, and blue “stained glass” window decoration!

 Just in case you were wondering how I manage this project in my classroom…